Hoover070/neural-network-portfolio/README.md

 Welcome to my Neural Network Exploration Portfolio!
-As an enthusiastic Computer Science student with a focus on Artificial Intelligence and Machine Learning at Full Sail University, I am excited to delve into the fascinating world of neural networks and share my journey.
+As a passionate Computer Science student specializing in Artificial Intelligence and Machine Learning at Full Sail University, I am thrilled to embark on the intriguing journey of neural networks and share my experiences.

-This portfolio is a curated showcase of various neural network architectures I have implemented, each housed in its dedicated repository.
-From fundamental models like Perceptrons to advanced architectures like Generative Adversarial Networks, this portfolio mirrors my ongoing quest to comprehend and apply neural network principles.
+This portfolio is a living showcase of various neural network architectures I have explored, each hosted in its dedicated repository.
+As I continue to work on projects, this portfolio will be updated to reflect my evolving understanding and application of neural network principles.

 Highlighted Projects: